jonbellah/jonbellah.com/src/pages/posts/2014-01-22-recursively-remove-ds-store/index.md

 title: How to Recursively Remove .DS_Store
 date: "2014-01-22T07:00:00.000Z"
 path: "/articles/recursively-remove-ds-store/"
+excerpt: "Lately, I've been doing a lot of theme development with plans to place themes on the WordPress.org repo, ThemeForest and other marketplaces.
+With that comes a lot of use of the Theme-Check plugin."
 ---

 Lately, I've been doing a lot of theme development with plans to place themes on the WordPress.org repo, ThemeForest and other marketplaces.
 With that comes a lot of use of the Theme-Check plugin.